History of Canadian Weightlifting

 Weight classes in weightlifting have changed many times throughout history.
 Today, men and women are respectively divided into 10 categories:

 Women: 45, 49, 55, 59, 64, 71, 76, 81, 87, 87+ kg

 Men: 55, 61, 67, 73, 81, 89, 96, 102, 109, 109+ kg

 Canada had and still has many brilliant athletes.
 In 1952, G. Gratton won a silver medal at the Helsinski Olympics.
 In 1953, Doug Hepburn won the world championship in the heavyweight category in Stockholm.
 In 1984, Jacques Demers won silver in the 75 kg category at the Olympic Games in Los Angeles.
-Finally, weightlifter Christine Girard, who placed 4th at the Beijing Olympics in 2008 and was a bronze medalist at the London Olympics in 2012, was awarded in 2016 the bronze medal for Beijing 2008 and gold for London 2012 following the late reveal of doping offenses by her competitors.
-These results make Christine the first Olympic champion as well as the first double Olympic medalist in Canadian weightlifting history.
+Finally, weightlifter Christine Girard, who placed 4th at the Beijing Olympics in 2008 and was a bronze medalist at the London Olympics in 2012, was awarded in 2016 the bronze medal for Beijing 2008 and gold for London 2012 following the late charges of doping offenses by her competitors.
+These results made Christine the first Olympic champion as well as the first double Olympic medalist in Canadian weightlifting history.

 Until the 2021, the best Canadian female and male performances in history were attributed to Christine Girard, with a total of 238 kg in the 63 kg in 2011, and to Boady Santavy, with a total of 384 kg among the 96 kg in 2019.